dharvison/board-game-finder/proposal/proposal.md

 ### b.
 What kinds of issues might you run into with your API?
 This is especially important if you are creating your own API, web scraping produces notoriously messy data.

-The Board Game Atlas API may be missing some games, though it is quite complete.
+The Board Game Geek API may be missing some games, though it is quite complete.
 It allows for multiple types of searching, which may complicate the search UI.

 ### c.
 Is there any sensitive information you need to secure?